[Sunday, January 24, 2010]

 }

 Nothing fancy.
 If you look at the GetTextFiles method it's about as straight forward as they come.
-Just do a SELECT * and covert to the TextFile object.
+Just do a SELECT * and convert to the TextFile object.
 (You'll notice a GetTextFiles with a parameter, but that's used for Searching as I'll explain shortly.)

 Part 4.1: Indexing the Files